libsdl-org/SDL/src/hidapi/BUILD.cmake.md

 CMake can be installed either using your system's package manager, or by downloading an installer/prebuilt version from the [official website](https://cmake.org/download/).

-On most \*nix systems, the prefered way to install CMake is via package manager, e.g. `sudo apt install cmake`.
+On most \*nix systems, the preferred way to install CMake is via package manager, e.g. `sudo apt install cmake`.

 On Windows CMake could be provided by your development environment (e.g. by Visual Studio Installer or MinGW installer),